Skip to main content

 OrchLLM overview

-Orchestrator LLM (Large Language Model), our in-house fine-tuned advanced conversational AI model, that enhances the capability of chatbots to orchestrate multiple goals within a single conversation.
+Orchestrator LLM (Large Language Model), our in-house fine-tuned advanced conversational AI model, that enhances the capability of AI-agents to orchestrate multiple goals within a single conversation.

 Orchestrator LLM understands user queries, retains context throughout the conversation, and triggers appropriate flows or responses based on the context.
 It maintains the entire user context history and can dynamically switch between multiple user goals while guiding users towards goal completion.